-Apply C3 skills in this middle school social studies game that brings the ancient civilizations of Sumer, Assyria, and Babylon to life through archaeology.
+Apply C3 skills in this social studies game that brings the ancient civilizations of Sumer, Assyria, and Babylon to life through archaeology.
 Suitable for Grades 4-7

 Featured Learning Goals:

 - Explore the significance of Sumerian art